BEE BLOESER – AUTHOR, SPEAKER, STORYTELLER

 BEE’S MOST-REQUESTED TALKS

-- The Global War on Smallpox—An Embedded Family’s View—The dreaded scourge of smallpox, the formidable challenges in the campaign to eradicate it, and the victorious conclusion.
-A current concern: potential weaponization of the virus, is addressed.
+- Sending A Pandemic into History—An Embedded Family’s View—The dreaded scourge of smallpox, the formidable challenges in the campaign to eradicate it, and the victorious conclusion.
+Comparisons with COVID-19 and concerns about possible reintroduction of smallpox, accidentally or otherwise, are also addressed.

-- If You Scream in Africa and Nobody Hears—A time and place cut off from the outside world, Francisco Macias Nguema’s regime, The Terror—crushing his country and his people.
-In this context, the smallpox eradicator is on the frontline for health and American security.
-His family is on a frontline of a different sort.
+- If You Scream and Nobody Hears—A time and place sealed off from the outside world, Francisco Macias Nguema’s regime, The Terror—crushing his country and his people.
+In this context, the author’s husband is on the frontline for world health and American security.
+She is on a frontline of a different sort.
+One of only two American women in the country, she keeps cryptic notes and hides them in the sock drawer.

-- Barriers to Education for Girls in Northern Nigeria—The author’s visits with women isolated behind walls, progress in educational opportunities, and the courageous women who now dare to run for office despite attacks and kidnappings.
+- Women Hidden behind Walls—The author’s visits with women and girls denied education, progress in educational opportunities, and the courageous women who now dare to run for office despite attacks and kidnappings.

 THE BENEFITS FOR YOUR AUDIENCE